 - Bus to Yazd: 7-8 hours –

-The route we give covers classic Iran, and is perfect for first-time visitors, especially if you fly into Tehran.
+The route above covers classic Iran, and is perfect for first-time visitors, especially if you fly into Tehran.
 It covers genuine highlights, but it’s also a bit mainstream.

 Tabriz (2-3 days)

-Probably our favorite big city in Iran.
+Probably my favorite big city in Iran.
 Tabrizis are extremely friendly, there’s plenty of interesting sights to be seen, and its UNESCO-listed bazaar is a shopper’s Valhalla.
-The city’s popularity is sure to pick up due to its close proximity with the Armenian border crossing, but for now it’s blissfully devoid of mass tourism.
+The city’s popularity is sure to pick up due to its close proximity to the Armenian border crossing, but for now, it’s blissfully devoid of mass tourism.

 How to fit Tabriz into your itinerary: If coming over the border from Armenia or Turkey, make Tabriz your first stop.
 If starting from Tehran, fly or take an overnight bus from there.